Tag Archives: acupuncture

 That is a good start.

 TCM is a complex understanding of how Qi, or life force, affects your health.
-Qi flows through meridians passing through points which can be used to regulate and [...] » Continue reading
+Qi flows through meridians passing through points which can be used to regulate and control that [...] » Continue reading

 Summer finally arrives.

 The sun comes out.
 The flowers bloom.